Off-track fretting: Horse racing industry is hanging on by nose right now

 Since the onslaught of the coronavirus, there have been no normal days.
 Diodoro now has to fill out a form and have his temperature taken by a paramedic before he can even enter the paddock or grandstand.
 Last Saturday, with no fans allowed at the track, Diodoro watched in near silence as Nomizar won the eighth race.

-"We're still running at Oaklawn, which has been a lifesaver,'' said Diodoro, who has won three training titles at Canterbury Park.
-"With so many places shut down, it's been a complete nightmare.
-I don't think I've ever been this stressed.
-If it doesn't turn real quick, there are going to be a lot of people in trouble.''
+“We’re still running at Oaklawn, which has been a lifesaver,” said Diodoro, who has won three training titles at Canterbury Park.
+“With so many places shut down, it’s been a complete nightmare.
+I don’t think I’ve ever been this stressed.
+If it doesn’t turn real quick, there are going to be a lot of people in trouble.”

 Horse racing is one of the few sports still running in a country hunkering down to fight COVID-19.
-Some tracks, such as Oaklawn and California's Santa Anita, have continued racing in front of grandstands that are closed to the public.
-Other tracks in places like Maryland and Ohio have been shuttered completely, and Aqueduct in New York suspended racing after a worker in the stable area tested positive.
+Some tracks, such as Oaklawn and California’s Santa Anita, have continued racing in front of grandstands that are closed to the public.
+Other tracks in places such as Maryland and Ohio have been shuttered completely, and Aqueduct in New York suspended racing after a worker at nearby Belmont Park tested positive.”

-Canterbury Park is scheduled to begin live racing on May 15, but track president Randy Sampson said it is "highly unlikely'' the meet will open on time.
-The track temporarily closed its card room and on-track simulcast area on March 16, a blow to the bottom lines of both Canterbury and its horsemen.
+Canterbury Park is scheduled to begin live racing May 15, but track President Randy Sampson said it is “highly unlikely” the meet will open on time.
+The track temporarily closed its card room and on-track simulcast area March 16, a blow to the bottom lines of both Canterbury and its horsemen.
 With those revenue sources halted indefinitely, less money will be generated for purses, which could cause two or three days to be cut from the 65-day season.

+“It’s eerie.
+I’ll go sit in the grandstand and have a soda, and I’m the only person there.
+During the race, there’s no crowd noise.
+In the winner’s circle, there’s nobody there.
+I’ve never seen anything like it.”

-For now, Sampson said, he's confident Canterbury can press on.
-But he worries about horse owners … horse owners who are financially strapped and might not be able to afford their animals' keep.
+For now, Sampson said, he’s confident Canterbury can press on.
+But he worries about horse owners … ones who are financially strapped and might not be able to afford their animals’ keep.
 And the trainers who race at Canterbury in the summer, but are now at tracks that have been idled, with nowhere to go.
 And the jockeys and starting-gate crews who work in close quarters.

-"There are no easy answers, and no script to follow,'' Sampson said.
-"It's a terrible situation, with no end in sight.''
+“There are no easy answers, and no script to follow,” Sampson said.
+“It’s a terrible situation, with no end in sight.”

 It’s also changing day by day.
 Diodoro has horses at several tracks, including a large string that was running at Turf Paradise in Phoenix until it shut down March 14.
 He shipped some of those to Sam Houston Race Park in Texas, only to see it close Sunday.

-"I've never been so nervous when I see an owner's phone number come up on my phone,'' Diodoro said.
-"I'm scared they're going to call me and say they've lost their shorts in business, or in the stock market, and they're going to have to sell their horses.
-It's a mess.''
+“I’ve never been so nervous when I see an owner’s phone number come up on my phone,” Diodoro said.
+“I’m scared they’re going to call me and say they’ve lost their shorts in business, or in the stock market, and they’re going to have to sell their horses.
+It’s a mess.”

 Concern for industry workers